 Clean water

-We are the leading nongovernmental provider of clean water in the developing world.
-Since 2011, World Vision has helped establish lasting access to clean water for 31.4 million people.
+We’re the leading nongovernmental provider of clean water in the developing world.
+Since 2011, World Vision has reached 37.5 million people with lasting access to clean water.

-The largest food crisis in modern history has left 30 million children in countries around the world dangerously malnourished.
-Thanks to donor contributions, combined with public grants, every $1 you donate to the Global Hunger Crisis Response delivers $5 in impact.
+The largest global food crisis in modern history has left an estimated 45 million children with acute malnutrition.
+Thanks to donor contributions, combined with grants, every $1 you donate to the Hunger Relief Fund delivers $12 in impact.

-Help deliver emergency food aid to children and families in times of crisis.
+Help deliver essential food aid to children and families in times of crisis.

 Reflect on stories from the Bible that show how people’s seemingly small actions led to great impact in the hands of the Miracle Worker.